-Answer the following question: How will your service engage with families in the community who do not currently access early childhood education and care services?
+Answer the following question: How will the 'whole FDC' service engage with families in the community who do not currently access early childhood education and care services?

 Use the questions to consider found in this section of the template, to help guide your response.